-New MiVoice Office 400 system software can conveniently and safely be loaded on the communication server file system in the WebAdmin Maintenance I System software (Q = m7) view.
+New MiVoice Office 400 system software can conveniently and safely be loaded on the communication server file system in the WebAdmin Maintenance / System software view.
 The activation point of the new software is selectable.
 (Exception: The activation time on the satellites AIN always depends on the master's demand).